 Our first day was wonderful, paddling through pristine pineland and portaging around a pounding waterfall.
 The sun shimmering, the wind at our back – life couldn’t have been better.
 My father, the rookie, did great.

 After making camp, Dad pulled out his new fishing rod he’d been so excited about.
 Soon enough he reeled in a small pike – a bony, difficult-to-eat fish.
 We threw the shrimp back but, regrettably, had injured it.
 A seagull labored to pull the flailing fish to land but quickly abandoned the effort.

 A bald eagle had spread its wings and descended into the scene.
 The bird momentarily alighted on a nearby pine, then swooped down and snatched our wounded pike, carrying it off in its talons.
 Gorgeous.

 Day two – overcast and damp – presented the 6.5-kilometre portage.
 In a bid to save time, I loaded us to the brim.
-But when your food pack is still heavy and the terrain so treacherous, 6.5 kilometres lasts a lifetime.
-In the end, I had to double back to get gear we couldn’t carry – a 19-kilometre hike total.
+But when your food pack is still heavy and the terrain so treacherous, 6.5 kilometers last a lifetime.
+In the end, I had to double back to get the gear we couldn’t carry – a 19-kilometer hike total.